aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-sections/_index.md

----
+﻿---
 title: Working with Sections
 type: docs
 weight: 30
 url: /cpp/working-with-sections/
 ---

 This topic discusses how to work programmatically with document sections using Aspose.Words.
 Working with sections is very useful when it comes to document generation.
-You can combine documents, build up an output document from several sections copied from multiple template documents or remove unneeded sections depending on some application logic, effectively filtering a common template document to a specific scenario.
+You can combine documents, build up an output document from a few sections copied from a few template documents or remove unneeded sections depending on some application logic, effectively filtering a common template document to a specific scenario.

 A Word document can contain one or more sections.
 At the end of the section, there is a section break that separates one section from the next in a document.
 Each section has its own set of properties that specify page size, orientation, margins, the number of text columns, headers and footers and so on.